When I’m auditing websites, image optimisation has often been ignored more than anything, particularly technical SEO-wise.

 - Show products in use on additional photos

-- Show the benefits of products
+- Show a product’s benefits

 - Smiling customers increase conversions